prediqtiv/prediqtiv.github.io/trades-get/README.md

 ## Developer Notes

-Issue:files hosted on GitHub Pages cannot be set to rub at fixed time
+Issue:files hosted on GitHub Pages cannot be set to run at fixed time

 Solution: Run files using Google Apps Script which allows for triggers to run scipts at fixed times and intervals